sgrinich/Droptoken-Android-RIBs/README.md

 It should be noted that I scaffolded this application using one of the tutorials in the above link.
 This is why you may see directories containing the word 'tutorial.'

+Drop tokens against the machine in a race to connect four.